aarsonline/aarsonline.github.io/class1/trp/README.md

 ancestral models, such as  protozymes (Onodera et al. 2021) and urzymes (Pham et al. 2010), which display activation and aminoacylation activity respectively.
 The connecting peptide 1 (CP1) domains in TrpRS and TyrRS occur in their simplest forms.

+## Editing

+## Non-translational functions

 Some eukaryotes contain an additional domain upstream of the ESE.
 In humans, TrpRS contains the WHEP domain, which plays a role in the primary defense system against infection (Ahn et al. 2017).
 In certain parasites, TrpRS possesses an N-terminal domain homologous to the editing domain of [ThrRS](/class2/thr) and [AlaRS](/class2/ala) (Merritt et al. 2011).

+The rat mitochondrial TrpRS (WARS2) was shown to be a determinant for angiogenesis (Wang et al. 2016)

+## Clinical significance